alandolt/imaging-server-kit/docs/sections/algorithm_server.md

     uvicorn.run(threshold_algo_server.app, host="0.0.0.0", port=8000)
 ```

-This is enough to achieve our desired functionality.
-You can check that running this file as a script will spin up a threshold algorithm server that you can connect to from Napari, QuPath, or Python like in the [Getting started]() guide.
+You can check that running this file as a script will spin up a threshold algorithm server that you can connect to from Napari, QuPath, or Python, just like in the [Getting started](getting_started) guide.

-Most importantly, we have specified the `parameters` of the algorithm inside `@algorithm_server`.
-This is what enables parameters to be validated by the server before processing.
-Upon receiving requests with invalid algorithm parameters, the server replies with a `403` error.
+Most importantly, we have specified the `parameters` field of `@algorithm_server`.
+This enables parameters to be validated by the server before processing.
+Upon receiving requests with invalid algorithm parameters, the server will reply with a `403` error and an informative message is displayed to the user.

 The keys of the `parameters` dictionary should match the parameters of the Python function (in our example: `image` and `threshold`).
-The values are *parameter UI* elements imported from the `imaging-server-kit.ui_library` module.
-There is a UI element for each supported class of parameters:
+The values are *parameter UI* elements.
+There is a UI element for each kind of parameters:

 | UI element           | Use case                                                                                                                         |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------- |